Master of Education in Literacy (LITEMED)

 |Minimum Total Credit Hours||36|

-Successful completion of all required coursework; completed IRA Standards Teacher Performance Assessment; Scored Exemplary or Target on Rubrics for Advanced Candidates; minimum 3.0 GPA; no grade lower than C and no more than two grades of C in coursework.
+Successful completion of all required coursework; completed IRA Standards Teacher Performance Assessment; Scored Exemplary or Target on Rubrics for Advanced Candidates; minimum 3.0 GPA; no more than two grades of C in coursework.

 Passing score on appropriate PRAXIS exam(s); minimum three years teaching experience is required for the Literacy Specialist Endorsement.